harvard-itsecurity/docker-misp/README.md

 process after it has been used.

 # Contributions:
-Conrad Crampton: conrad.crampton@secdata.com - @radder5 - RNG Tools and MISP Modules
+Conrad Crampton: @radder5 - RNG Tools and MISP Modules

 Jeremy Barlow: @jbarlow-mcafee - Cleanup, configs, conveniences, python 2 vs 3 compatibility

+Matt Saunders: @matt-saunders - Fixed all install warnings and errors

 # Help/Questions/Comments:
 For help or more info, feel free to contact Ventz Petkov: ventz_petkov@harvard.edu